- About ME

 What undergraduate courses are offered at U of M?

 The College of Engineering requires students to have breadth outside engineering, mathematics, and the sciences.
 As a result, students take courses in different schools and colleges across campus.
 The best place to find information about courses is on the school or college's individual website.
 For the list of Mechanical Engineering courses, visit the ME Course List.
 For a list of courses in the College of Literature, Science and Arts, visit the LSA Course Guide.
-To find information for other schools and colleges, please visit the respective website.
+To find information for other schools and colleges, please visit their respective website.

 Mobile Application for iPhone, iPad, and iPod Touch.
 Students on the Ann Arbor campus now can view their class schedules for the current term or browse for classes in current and upcoming terms on an iPhone, iPad, or iPod touch.
 Those features are part of the new Student Academics app available on the iTunes App Store.
-Personal class schedule information is protected via the Single Sign-On app – also available on iTunes – that allows people to authenticate to view their information.
+Personal class schedule information is protected via the Single Sign-On app – also available on iTunes – that allows students to authenticate to view their information.

 When can I register for classes?

 The Office of the Registrar maintains deadlines and resources relevant to course enrollment.
 For incoming students, registration typically opens the week before the start of classes.
 Current students will have the opportunity to register for the upcoming term during the last month of the semester.
 You should be particularly mindful of deadlines for dropping and adding classes, withdrawing from classes, and for payment of fees.
 Typically the drop/add deadline will be three weeks after the first day of class.

 How do I register for classes?

 Students at the University of Michigan register for classes using Wolverine Access.
 Before the start of registration, the Registrar's Office will release the course offerings for the term.
 These courses will then appear in Wolverine Access.
 At this point, students are able to start “Backpacking.”